victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/README.md

 Small mutations, such as random substitutions (e.g., A → G) and insertion/deletion of single nucleotides at random positions, introduce realistic variability.
 This improves the CNN’s generalization ability, allowing it to perform better on unseen biological sequences.

-## Potential Areas for Model Improvement (Exploration Phase)
+# Areas for Model Improvement

-As part of early experimentation and optional exploration by team members, a few potential improvements have been considered for future iterations of the model.
-These ideas are **not finalized**, but may help inform model tuning discussions later in the project.

 - **Global MaxPooling Layers**: May help the CNN detect motifs regardless of their position in the sequence.
 - **Reduced Regularization**: Lower dropout or L2 penalty could preserve meaningful motif representations that are otherwise suppressed.